Laurie passed away the day before 9-11 (9/10/01) after a 6 year battle with cancer.

 She told the story about when I took Laurie to the doctor’s office & we received the fatal diagnosis of “1 year to live”.
 It was August 30th of 2000…Laurie beat that by 11 days.

-On the way home, I asked her if she understood what we discussed earlier when we got home from the doctor.
+On the way home, I asked her if she fully understood what we discussed earlier when we got home from the doctor.
 She nodded that she did.

 *return to the wake*